aehng/Lecture-Notes/Module0/Unix_CLI.md

 you are familiar with, this language is designed to be fast and easy to type interactively.

-*   Instructions tend to be brief
+*   Command names tend to be brief
 *   Very little punctuation is used
 *   There is only one data type: String
 *   Ease-of-use shortcuts such as tab completion are built-in to the interpreter